-There is one active, recently-imposed restriction on H-1B visa holders and two published final regulations that would have a significant negative impact on many employers and high-skilled foreign nationals.
-In addition, there are a myriad of existing restrictions on H-1B visas that include dictating how much an employer must pay an H-1B visa holder, rules governing work at third-party locations and a strict annual limit of only 65,000 new H-1B petitions for companies, with an exemption of 20,000 for foreign nationals with an advanced degree from a U.S. university.
-The annual limit of 85,000 new H-1B petitions comes to 0.05% of the U.S. civilian labor force.
+There are many existing restrictions on H-1B visas that include dictating how much an employer must pay an H-1B visa holder, rules governing work at third-party locations and, as noted, a strict annual limit of only 65,000 new H-1B petitions for companies, with an exemption of 20,000 for foreign nationals with an advanced degree from a U.S. university.